 The most delicious 4 Ingredient Vegan Peanut Butter Cookies!
 These are soft and chewy with a crispy exterior, thanks to a rolled coconut sugar coating.
 Just 20 minutes from start to finish.
 They are also gluten-free and oil-free.

-I love peanut butter and I love peanut butter cookies even more.
+I love peanut butter and I love these vegan peanut butter cookies, even more.
 It should be illegal how delicious and easy these cookies are.
 No, really...they can be yours in 20 minutes.

 They are crispy, golden, sweet and absolutely delicious.
 The coconut sugar gives them that extra flavor and crunch.
 Making them with almond flour and maple syrup keeps them super moist and oil-free, as well as gluten-free.
 Most peanut butter cookies are made with eggs, but these you can safely eat the raw dough, no eggs!